Student Responsibility for Catalog Changes

 Immediate, Interim Suspension

 Any college administrator may take immediate, interim disciplinary action at any time by suspending a student from classes, from the campus or otherwise alter the status of a student when a student’s behavior, actions or continued presence may constitute a significant danger to the student, the College community or College property or if the student is facing allegations of serious criminal activity.
 An Immediate, Interim Suspension remains in effect until the conclusion of the disciplinary process or the student is notified otherwise in writing.
 Prior to suspension of a student, the college administrator will give the student verbal notice of the alleged violation and an opportunity to provide an immediate response to the allegation.
-The college administrator will immediately file an Incident of Concern Report of the alleged student conduct violation with the conduct administrator.
-Interim disciplinary actions may include:

 Causes for interim suspension include, but are not limited to, the following: